dungxtd/tehtris-env-setup/README.md

 This repository automates the setup of a security testing environment on Windows, including disabling security features, installing tools, and installing TEHTRIS EDR.

+> **⚠️ Important:** Before running these scripts, manually turn off **Windows Defender Tamper Protection** in Windows Security settings.
+The automation cannot disable Tamper Protection programmatically, and it will prevent the scripts from disabling Windows Defender.

 ## Prerequisites

 *   Windows 10 or later